webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 * `center`: Interpolation is performed at the center of the pixel. (**default**)
 * `centroid`: Interpolation is performed at a point that lies within all the samples covered by the fragment within the current primitive.
 This value is the same for all samples in the primitive.
 * `sample`:  Interpolation is performed per sample.
 The fragment shader is invoked once per sample when this attribute is applied.
+* `first`: Used only with type = `flat`. (default) The value comes from the first vertex of the primitive being drawn
+* `either`: Used only with type = `flat`.
+The value comes from either the first or the last vertex of the primitive being drawn.

 You specify these as attributes, for example: